SRCF/docs/source/learn/tutorials/how-to-file-upload.rst

 ``public_html`` directory — this is where you can put your personal website.

-If you want to upload a society website, you need to connect to the server in the same way, still using your personal username and password.
+If you want to upload a group website, you need to connect to the server in the same way, still using your personal username and password.
-However, rather than putting your files in the ``public_html`` directory in your filespace, you should also find a directory named after the abbreviation used for your society.
-Inside here you'll find another ``public_html`` directory which is where the society website files go.
+However, rather than putting your files in the ``public_html`` directory in your filespace, you should also find a directory named after the abbreviation used for the group's account.
+Inside here you'll find another ``public_html`` directory which is where the group website files go.

 Please note that it can take up to 20 minutes between uploading a new site and that site being published on the web.
 Please be patient.